-If you use asynchronous processing for your triggered emails, Marketing Cloud also offers a feature to allow you to set the priority of the email send.
-Contact Marketing Cloud if you are interested in enabling this functionality.
+If you use asynchronous processing for your triggered emails, you can also set the priority of the email send.
+Contact your Account Executive to activate this feature.

 Response times for calls vary depending on the types of calls and the amount of data handled by that call.
 These values represent expected and approximate times and are not guarantees.

 When planning your integration, consider the following deliverability issues.
-If you have questions, contact your Marketing Cloud account manager.
+If you have questions, contact your Account Executive.

-Lists coming into Marketing Cloud must contain subscribers who have opted-in.
+Lists that you bring in to Marketing Cloud Engagement must contain subscribers who have opted-in.

-Marketing emails must comply with CAN-SPAM (Controlling the Assault of Non-Solicited Pornography) and Marketing laws Transactional emails are less restricted by CAN-SPAM laws.
-If you have question about whether an email is commercial or transactional, contact Marketing Cloud's deliverability team.
+Marketing emails must comply with CAN-SPAM and other applicable email marketing laws.
+Transactional emails are less restricted by CAN-SPAM laws.
+If you have questions about whether an email is commercial or transactional, contact Salesforce Customer Support.